 All EMT Rookie School Candidates will be required to sign an agreement acknowledging this understanding before starting classes.

-Class Schedule will be Monday thru Friday 7am to 4p m, for six weeks.
+Class Schedule will be Monday thru Friday 7am to 4p m, for eight weeks.
 There will be some additional weekend and/or evening clinical requirements.

 People's lives often depend on the quick reaction and competent care of Emergency Medical Technicians (EMTs) and Paramedics during incidents as varied as automobile accidents, heart attacks, drowning, childbirth, and gunshot wounds which all require immediate medical attention.
 EMTs and Paramedics provide this vital attention as they care for and transport the sick or injured to a medical facility.

 Depending on the nature of the emergency, EMTs and Paramedics typically are dispatched to the scene by a 911 operator and often work with police and fire department personnel.
 Once they arrive, they determine the nature and extent of the patient's condition while trying to ascertain whether the patient has preexisting medical problems.
 Following strict rules and guidelines, they give appropriate emergency care and, when necessary, transport the patient.
 Emergency treatments for complicated problems are carried out under the direction of Medical Doctors by radio preceding or during transport.